mmmarinho/mmmarinho.github.io/_pages/about.md

 How to work with me
 ======
 Please take your time checking my [publications](https://mmmarinho.github.io/publications/), my [laboratory's homepage,](http://www.nml.t.u-tokyo.ac.jp/en/index-e.html) and the videos below.
-If you are interested in working with me as student or collaborator, just send me an e-mail, I check it quite frequently.
+If you are interested in working with me, just send me an e-mail.

 Research-related Videos
 ======